4 snuggle-up days with 3/4 board, beauty voucher and free access to our wellness area up from € 312> go to website <

 The Romans, the new masters of Sävaten, arrived in 15 B.C. and up to the 5th Century this remained the camp of "Sebatum".
 A milestone, remains of civil constructions and many coins from that time still remain to this day as reminders of the settlement.

-In the Middle Ages, the areas destiny laid, in good and in bad times, in the hands of the castles of San Michele and of Sonnenburg where the Earls of Pusteria and Lurn used to tarry.
+In the Middle Ages, the areas destiny laid, in good and in bad times, in the hands of the castles of San Michele and Sonnenburg where the Earls of Pusteria and Lurn used to tarry.
 These were the courts where all of the main decisions for the Puster Valley were taken.

 These days at the Sonnenburg castle, you can still find some remains of the Benedettini convent, founded by Vokold in 1083.
 A special jewel is in possession of the parish church: Mother Mary of the grapes on the throne with her child on the main altar, created by Michael Pacher in 1462.